Sexual Crimes Division (SCD)

 There are also witness protection applications that we make in Court such as name suppression, closed court and screen applications.

 One of the core objectives of the Division is to create a child-friendly environment within the SCD so that it could ensure that child victims are comfortable with prosecutors and this also helps prosecutors in preparing the child for giving evidence during their trial in court.

-The Division is headed by Principal Legal Officer, Mr Meli Vosawale with senior legal officer, Ms Kimberely Semisi, and legal officers Ms Swastika Sharma, Ms Lavenia Bogitini and Ms Sadaf Shameem.
+The Division is headed by Principal Legal Officer, Ms Juleen Fatiaki with senior legal officers, Ms Kimberely Semisi, Ms Unaisi Tamanikayaroi, and legal officers Ms Shaheen Bibi, Ms Purwashi Kumar, Mr Laisiasa Baleilevuka and Mr Joshua Singh.
 The Division is assisted by a team of specialist prosecutors nationwide who are trained and experienced in prosecuting cases of SGBV, CSA and other crimes against children.

 Section 41(1) of the Constitution: